 The features in each software are endless so it’s all about the user experience.
 Do you like the way it looks?
 Do you like the clinical chart, the digital imaging, the ledger, the patient chart, the patient communication, etc.?
 Finding something that you like is the number one key to implementation.

-What are the most popular Dental Billing Softwares?
+What are the most popular dental billing software programs?

-In our opinion however, the ease and speed of switching from screen to screen is seamless.
+In our opinion, however, the ease and speed of switching from screen to screen are seamless.

 I highly recommend OpenDental to any practice, but especially to those with multiple providers who are being paid on production and/or collections because of the procedure line item posting and adjustments.”